thingsapart/EBB-pwm-peristaltic-stepper/README.md

 To secure the EBB36 you will need 4 25mm long M3 bolts and 2 5mm M3 bolts while the ones for the stepper motor depend on how thick the one you buy is.
 The original bolts will not reach through the combined thickness of the case and motor so you will need 2 replacement ones.
 I found that for the 23mm thick motor I could use 22mm long bolts.

-### Optional: RCA connectors

-If you want to use the dew heaters then you will need these RCA connectors.

 ![RCA Connector](Guide/Images/RCA_PANEL_MOUNT.png)

 ### Optional: Crimping tools and ferrules